thomassrour/katacoda-scenarios/new-scenario-template/step1.md

 RUN apt-get install dnsutils -y
 ```

-Then, build the image using
+Then, navigate to /root/project/First_Try and build the image using

 ```
 docker build -t your_image_name .